jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

   (b) a creditor of the company; or
   (c) the administrator; or
   (d) the deed administrator; or
-  (e) the Registrar; or
+  (da) the FMA (if the company is a financial markets participant); or (e) the Registrar; or
   (f) any other interested person.

 ### 239ADP Orders to protect creditors during administration
-(1) On the application of the Registrar, the court may make any order that it thinks necessary to protect the interests of the company's creditors while the company is in administration.
+(1) On the application of the Registrar or, if the company is a financial markets participant, the FMA, the court may make any order that it thinks necessary to protect the interests of the company's creditors while the company is in administration.
 (2) On the application of a creditor of a company, the court may make any order that it thinks necessary to protect the interests of that creditor while the company is in administration.
 (3) An order may be made subject to conditions.